 Everyone travels for a different reason.
-Some people have to travel for their job, others want to explore the wonders of the world and others just want to find a secluded place to relax.
+Some people have to travel for their job, others want to explore the wonders of the world, and others just want to find a secluded place to relax.
 Whatever your reason(s) may be, I suggest you build some time into your trips to make personal connections with people you care about.
-Sharon and I oftentimes purposely try to visit with some friends or family during our trips and when I started thinking more about it, I realized this was not a new thing for us, but it has been a part of the way we travel for a while now.
+Sharon and I make time to visit with friends or family during our trips and when I started thinking more about it, I realized this was not a new thing for us, but it has been a part of the way we travel for a while now.

 The way we’ve managed to get plans in place has changed significantly over the years.
 Back in 1994, when Sharon went to Japan, she met with a fellow Monkees fan from Yokohama who she had become friends with after meeting her at a Monkees Convention in the U.S. It was only the 90s, so the entire plan was set up by sending letters back and forth (how quaint!).
 Sharon was even invited to stay over her friend’s house, which is a huge honor in Japanese culture (the next morning is when her friend Kyoko told Sharon that Richard Nixon had died…while Sharon was on vacation).

 Shortly thereafter, home computers and Bulletin Board Services (BBS) allowed people to stay in contact much more easily.
 It was also possible to get together a large group of friends from all over the country, and even the world.
 These get togethers would be the next way that we traveled to meet friends.
 We attended several of these gatherings of 100+ friends at Walt Disney World that consisted of us going around the parks, having group dinners and just getting to know each other IRL.
 It was at one of these events that I met Sharon, in person, for the first time :-).